Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Hyperparameter Tuning

-We consider nine temperatures (0.5, 1.0, 1.5, 1.7, 1.9, 2.5, 3.0, 3.5, 4.0) to assess its effect.
-For a given temperature, we vary one sampling method at a time (e.g., top-$p$) across five threshold settings while holding the other two methods (e.g., min-$p$ and top-$k$) at their defaults.
-This yields 15 specifications (3 methods $\times$ 5 thresholds) per temperature.
-We also include a default setting with no sampling constraints, leading to 16 specifications per temperature and 144 hyperparameter combinations across all temperatures.
-We apply the full set of nine studies to each combination, resulting in over four million LLM interactions.
-To keep computation tractable while maintaining response quality, we focus on Qwen-32B.
-The experiments run on twenty-eight RTX 4090d GPUs and consume over 1,000 GPU hours.
+We consider nine temperature values: $0.5$, $1.0$, $1.5$, $1.7$, $1.9$, $2.5$, $3.0$, $3.5$, and $4.0$.
+For each temperature, we vary one sampling method at a time across five threshold settings.
+For example, when varying top-$p$, we keep min-$p$ and top-$k$ at their default values.
+This design gives 15 specifications per temperature, based on three sampling methods and five thresholds for each method.
+We also include a default setting with no sampling constraints.
+This gives 16 specifications per temperature and 144 hyperparameter combinations in total.
+We apply all nine studies to each combination, resulting in more than four million LLM interactions.
+To keep the computation tractable while preserving response quality, we use Qwen-32B.

-Because some settings—especially high temperatures—induce hallucinations, single-pass outputs do not always yield usable decision data.
-To mitigate this, we allow up to three generation attempts per LLM instruction.
-If all three attempts fail to produce usable data, we mark that LLM simulation path as incomplete and exclude it from comparisons.
-Consequently, the LLM responses used for LLM-human comparisons are conditioned on successful, non-hallucinated generation.
+{ High temperature settings often lead to hallucinations, making single-pass outputs unreliable for decision-making.
+To address this issue, we allow up to three generation attempts per LLM instruction.
+If all three attempts fail to produce usable data, we mark that simulation path as incomplete and exclude it from comparisons.
+Consequently, the LLM responses used for LLM-human comparisons are conditioned on successful, non-hallucinated generation. } Temperature may also affect hypothesis-level replication, that is, whether the LLM reproduces the hypothesis-test outcomes of the lab experiments.